kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/source-to-image.md

 Really appreciate your star, that is the power of our life.
 ```

-> Tip: If you need to access to this service externally, make sure the traffic can pass through the NodePort, You may configure firewall and port forward according to your environment.
+> Tip: If you need to access to this service externally, make sure the traffic can pass through the NodePort.
+You may configure firewall and port forward according to your environment.

 ### Step 6: Verify Image Registry